Tax for Crown Servants, EU employees and volunteer workers abroad

 - are a national

-You can make this choice only once and it cannot be changed.
+You can make this choice only once and it can’t be changed.

 Volunteer development workers

-If you work abroad as a development worker for a registered UK charity, you are liable for tax in the UK according to the rules for workers abroad.
+If you work abroad as a development worker for a registered UK charity, you’re liable for tax in the UK according to the rules for workers abroad.

-If you normally live in the UK but go to a recognised developing country to carry out voluntary work for certain organisations, you can choose to pay a special rate of voluntary Class 2 NI contributions to protect your UK record for certain benefit purposes.
+If you normally live in the UK but go to a recognised developing country to carry out voluntary work for certain organisations, you can choose to pay a special rate of voluntary Class 2 National Insurance contributions to protect your UK record for certain benefit purposes.

 This is known as ‘VDW Class 2’ - the volunteer development workers’ rate.